 Back in 2016, we published an article after the launch of Salesforce Einstein making two claims:

-- Artificial intelligence is here to stay in a big way.
+- AI in sales is here to stay in a big way.

 - Many more companies will follow in Salesforce’s footsteps.

 Fun Fact: We were right!
 (Nice work, @MikeKaput)

 Now, just two years later, Salesforce is expanding its AI capabilities with the addition of myEinstein and the AI space is more crowded than ever.